dogtagpki/pki/docs/development/Debugging_Pipeline.md

  - `controller` at IP address `192.168.33.10`, which runs Ansible
- - `master` at IP address `192.168.33.20`, which runs PKI (and is the target of Anisble playbooks.
+ - `master` at IP address `192.168.33.20`, which runs PKI (and is the target of Ansible playbooks.

 You can SSH into each using Vagrant's ssh keys